Non-Invasive Prenatal Testing (NIPT)

 EARLY detection of Down Syndrome and other fetal DNA abnormalities

 Many expecting parents worry about the chance that their unborn baby has Down Syndrome (Trisomy 21) or some other genetic condition.
-Trisomy 21 is a genetic disease that nearly always develops after conception and therefore is NOT inherited from the parents.
+Trisomy 21 is a genetic disease that nearly always develops after conception and therefore is NOT inherited from the parents (with rare exceptions).
 Amniocentesis has long been available as a diagnostic test but poses a risk of losing the pregnancy.

-Starting in 2005, we have done the nuchal translucency test (the NT test) for the early detection of Down Syndrome.
+Since 2005 we have done the nuchal translucency test (the NT test) for the early detection of Down Syndrome.
 This is a safe test done at 12 weeks of pregnancy that can help determine if the chance for Down Syndrome is high or low with about 90% accuracy.
-But there is a new and better test now available!
+But there is a new and better test available.

 New Technology can identify fetal DNA in the mother's blood

 The newest technology is called Non-Invasive Prenatal Testing (NIPT).
 The NIPT blood test can be done on the mother’s blood and can determine with over 99% accuracy if the baby she is carrying does or does not have Down Syndrome and other conditions as well.
 The test is offered by many different labs.
-One version of the test that we like is called the MaterniT21 Plus test, available only from Sequenom Labs.
-Another is the Verifi test from Progenity.
+One version of the test that we like is called the MaterniT21 Plus test, available only from Sequenom Labs (a division of LabCorp).

 [There are many labs now that offer NIPT but some do not run the test themselves, they send it to Illumina, the company that manufacturers the DNA sequencers used for this test.
 Progenity (see above) does this.]